 Also of interest is that Puxico has more people living here who work in computers and math than 95% of the places in the US.

-Puxico is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Puxico doesn't have a public transportation system that people use for their commute.

 The per capita income in Puxico in 2022 was $23,027, which is lower middle income relative to Missouri, and low income relative to the rest of the US.
 This equates to an annual income of $92,108 for a family of four.
 However, Puxico contains both very wealthy and poor people as well.